-Whether or not you’re pregnant you should always be flossing and brushing, but this is especially true when pregnant.
+Whether or not you’re pregnant you should always be flossing and brushing, but this is especially true .
 You may see your gums becoming more sensitive, enflamed, or prone to bleeding, so don’t be alarmed.
 Gentle brushing and flossing will help keep your teeth clean and healthy.

 Rinse your Mouth

 For those women who experience any amount of morning sickness during pregnancy, you are now dealing with higher-than-normal levels of acid in your mouth.
 Acid can damage your teeth and gums and wear away the enamel, so consult your dentist on a rinse you can use to keep this at bay.

 Dry mouth can lead to a higher risk of gum disease and tooth decay, so pregnant women should be drinking enough water.
 If water isn’t enough, ask your dentist about using candy or chewing gum to promote saliva secretion in your mouth.